All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Rapid weight loss: Losing weight too fast tips the balance toward more lean mass loss relative to fat loss

-It is important to note that some lean mass loss is normal during any weight loss program, whether medication-assisted or not.
-The goal is not to eliminate it entirely, but to minimize it so that the majority of your weight loss comes from fat.
+Some lean mass loss is normal during any weight loss program, whether medication-assisted or not.
+The goal isn't to eliminate it entirely, but to minimize it so that the majority of your weight loss comes from fat.

 How Much Muscle Loss Should You Expect?